Best things to do in Norfolk with kids

 Thrigby Hall Wildlife Gardens

-If your children love animals, pay a visit to Thrigby Hall Wildlife Gardens near Great Yarmouth.
-Set in the grounds of a country mansion, the zoo is home to a variety of rare and endangered animals, including a magnificent Sumatran Tiger.
+If your children love animals, Thrigby Hall Wildlife Gardens is a great day out.
+Set in the grounds of a country mansion, the zoo is home to rare and endangered animals, including a Sumatran Tiger.

 You can get a close up view of the wildlife from the Tiger Tree Walk or at one of the regular animal feeding sessions.
-Afterwards, head to the play area, where children can enjoy the 3D adventure maze and climbing frame.
+The adventure maze is perfect for burning off energy afterwards.

 Sea Life at Hunstanton